 Every year, Earth Overshoot Day marks the day when humanity has consumed all the resources that the planet can produce over the entire year.
-This year it falls on 22 August.
-Laurel Hanscom, CEO of the Global Footprint Network, lays out five steps we must take to shrink humanity’s ecological footprint.
+This year it falls today, 2 August.
+In a guest post previously published in 2020, Laurel Hanscom, former CEO of the Global Footprint Network, laid out five steps we must take to shrink humanity’s ecological footprint.

 To achieve sustainability through forethought, careful planning, and bold actions, we identify 5 key solutions pillars.
 Each of them is supported by individual and collective actions that are interrelated and complementary.
 And each of them supports good lives for all.